phrenotype/infish/README.md

 There are two ways to build the final product.

-- Using a raw paste url
+- Using a raw paste url (or a website you control.
+Observe opsec though.)
 - Using your pastebin dev api key, username, and password

 ## Using a raw url

-This is when you already have a webpage or have already created a paste by hand.
+This is when you already have a webpage (observe opsec) or have already created a paste by hand.
 Get the **raw paste url** or the url or the page and run the following command

 ```bash
 bash infish-builder url pastebin.com/raw/abc123